 What’s the Science Behind the Death Roll?

 In 2007, researchers conducted a detailed analysis of the death roll, also called twist or rotational feeding.
 They used juvenile American alligators (mean length = 0.29 meters) to measure shear force at the snout.
-The researchers then extrapolated the data to develop a mathematical equation to estimate what the shear force a three-meter alligator would produce.
+The researchers then extrapolated the data, using mechanical proxies and video analysis (in leu of wild adults) to estimate the shear force a three-meter alligator would produce.

 The researchers recorded these tiny alligators and observed that alligators tuck their feet into their bodies and bend their tails and heads to form a “C” shape to shift their inertia—much like a figure skater who draws her arms toward her body to increase the speed of the spin.
 Additionally, as an alligator grows, the amount of shear force it produces increases exponentially.
 “Shear forces generated by the spinning maneuver are predicted to increase disproportionately with alligator size, allowing dismemberment of large prey,” they concluded.